 - $14.25 million settlement awarded to a Pennsylvania woman whose car was struck in a truck accident.

 - $12.2 million verdict awarded to a California pedestrian who was hit by a car.

-- $9.6 million settlement awarded to a California resident who sustained a traumatic brain injury after being struck by a dolly which detached from a delivery truck.
+- $9.6 million settlement awarded to a California resident who sustained a traumatic brain injury after being struck by a dolly that detached from a delivery truck.

-- $7.5 million verdict awarded to a Virginia woman who was injured in a car accident in 1996.
+- A $7.5 million verdict was awarded to a Virginia woman injured in a car accident in 1996.

 - $7.3 million verdict awarded to an Illinois child who suffered a brain injury in a bus accident.